 - Only purchases of the standard configurations are allowed, except when non-standard configurations are required for special research, teaching, or administrative needs.
 The total expenditure for exceptions may not exceed 20% of the total of funds actually used for desktop or laptop purchases.
 An exception process is being developed: all non standard purchases must be approved through this process prior to being ordered.
 See Campus Purchasing Exception Process for NC State (PDF).

-- Purchasers will be required to use the MarketPlace e-procurement system rather than purchase orders (POs), vouchers or campus Pcards.
+- Purchasers will be required to use the MarketPlace e-procurement system rather than purchase orders (POs), vouchers, campus Pcards or personal reimbursement.
 See the draft workflow charts for consolidated IT purchases to get a better idea of the process.

 - For each college/division there is at least one IT representative designated as approvers to the exception process for cases where the standard configurations do not meet the needs for a particular function.
 (NCSU sign-in required to access the list.)